 - i) If the RCoC-B is paired with Module 1 (EVLOS), the Certificate holder may operate operations which are primarily involving an unmanned aircraft being flown beyond VLOS of the remote pilot but make use of visual observers for the purpose of avoiding collisions (i.e., operations that are frequently referred to as Extended VLOS [EVLOS]). - a.3.i.1 The syllabus requirements for RCOC-B are detailed at Appendix 2 (A) Theoretical Knowledge Syllabus for RCOC-B and Appendix 2 (B) Practical Flying Syllabus/Assessment Criteria for RCOC-B. - a.3.i.2 The syllabus requirements for Module 1(EVLOS) are detailed at Appendix 3. - ii) If required by the SORA, the RCoC-B shall be paired with additional modules proposed by the RPTO or UAS Operator which is acceptable to the CAAM. - 6.1.1.1 For better understanding of the RCOC-B and its additional Modules, refer below: - a) Basic Module - RCoC-B (RCoC-Basic) module: This module is suitable for VLOS operations.
-However, this module is not suitable for operations close to uninvolved persons. - b) Additional Modules. - 1) RCoC (EVLOS) module 1: This module covers operations that involve and unmanned aircraft being flown beyond VLOS of the remote pilot but make use of visual observers for the purpose of
+However, this module is not suitable for operations close to uninvolved persons.

-- avoiding collisions (i.e. operations that are frequently referred to as Extended VLOS [EVLOS]). - 2) RCoC (AGR) module 2: This module covers operations for agricultural UAS works which include dispensation operations.
+- b) Additional Modules. - RCoC (EVLOS) module 1: This module covers operations that involve and unmanned aircraft being flown beyond VLOS of the remote pilot but make use of visual observers for the purpose of avoiding collisions (i.e. operations that are frequently referred to as Extended VLOS [EVLOS]). - 2) RCoC (AGR) module 2: This module covers operations for agricultural UAS works which include dispensation operations.

-Note: CAAM will come up with additional module(s) at a later stage.
+Note. - CAAM will come up with additional module(s) at a later stage.

-- c) The RCoC, along with additional modules that are attached to it, is valid for a period of five (5) years from the date it was issued. - d) The RCoC comprises of both a theoretical knowledge examination and a practical flight test, conducted at an RPTO facility.
+- c) Each competency certificate (the RCoC-B and the additional modules) is valid until the expiry date of the RCoC-B and the respective additional module which will be at the end of the month of which the assessment of competence is done, 5 years later. - d) The RCoC comprises of both a theoretical knowledge examination and a practical flight test, conducted at an RPTO facility.